Transportation in Mississauga: Modalities

 About 82% of trips of up to 5 km within the city are with cars.
 As of 2016, 0.6% of trips are completed using a bicycle by 0.3% of the city's residents; of these, 87% are less than 5 kilometres.

 Safety

 The government of the Regional Municipality of Peel established a Vision Zero policy in December 2017 to reduce road-related injuries and fatalities.
-The goal is to reduce such incidents by 10% by 2022, and to completely eliminate them in the long term.
+The goal was to reduce such incidents by 10% by 2022, and to (potentially) completely eliminate them in the long term.
 A resolution to adopt this policy was passed by Mississauga City Council in February 2018.

 Of the 473 reported collisions involving bicycles from 2010 to 2013, half resulted in an injury, 10 of which were major injuries, and 4 of which were fatal.
 Over 90% of these occurred at or near intersections.